 Because it’s the start of flu season, fall is the perfect time of year to replenish your stock of germ-fighting products.

 To quickly and conveniently eliminate germs in an enclosed space, try using the SafeSpace Disinfectant Germ Fogger.
 This product can be used in a variety of rooms and spaces: residences, offices, schools, gyms, locker rooms, yoga studios, hotel rooms, cruise ship cabins, RVs, and more.
 Especially during cold and flu season, it’s important to use disinfectant wipes or spray daily to clean high-traffic areas like doorknobs, handles, light switches, tables, and steering wheels.
-And if you want to eliminate germs in your car (or perhaps a rental car), purchase an auto germ eliminator.

 Finally, don’t leave the house without hand sanitizer.
 Keep a bottle in your car, office, and other places you frequent.
 Since winter is a common time for dry hands, go with an alcohol-free hand sanitizer.
 Not only will it keep your hands soft, but also it will prevent germs from entering your body through the cracks caused by dry skin.